pscedu/HF_SCF_Assignment/README.md

 ### Final Answer

 The final total energy should be: `-74.94207992819234` after 25 iterations.

+#### Getting Help

+If you have any issues or questions, please submit to the [Issues page](https://github.com/CMU-MS-DAS-Modern-Programming-Mini/HF_SCF_Assignment/issues) of the main repository.

 ## References

 1. [Programming Tutorial in Chemistry by Python](https://pycrawfordprogproj.readthedocs.io/en/latest/index.html), Daniel Crawford.